2018–19 Qatar Stars League

-The 2018–19 Qatari League, also known as Qatar Stars League, is the 46th edition of top-level football championship in Qatar.
+The 2018–19 Qatari League, also known as Qatar Stars League or QNB Stars League for sponsorship reasons, was the 46th edition of top-level football championship in Qatar.

-The Qatar Stars League (QSL) has announced the dates of the first phase of the 2018–19 QNB Stars League.
+The QSL has announced the dates of the first phase of the 2018–19 QNB Stars League.
 The first phase of the QNB Stars League kicked off on 4 August 2018 and ended on 4 November 2018.
 The league ended on 13 April 2019.